DevEstacion/heyron/content/about/me.md

 ## About This Site

-This site is built with Hugo and deployed automatically via GitHub Actions.
+This site is built with Hugo and the Dream theme, deployed automatically via GitHub Actions.
 It features a clean, minimal design with dark mode support and full-text search capabilities.

 Feel free to explore the posts and reach out if you have any questions or suggestions!